yakivy/poppet/README.md

 The library is build on following abstractions:
 - `[I]` - is an intermediate data type what your coding framework is working with, can be any serialization format, but it would be easier to choose from existed coder modules, because they come with a bunch of predefined coders;
 - `[F[_]]` - is your service data kind, can be any monad (has `cats.Monad` typeclass);
-- `poppet.consumer.Transport` - used for data transferring, technically it is just the functions from `I` to `I` lifted to passed data kind (`I => F[I]`).
+- `poppet.consumer.Transport` - used to transfer the data between consumer and provider, technically it is just the functions from `I` to `I` lifted to passed data kind (`I => F[I]`).
 So you can use anything as long as it can receive/pass chosen data type;
-- `poppet.Coder` - used for coding `I` to models and vice versa.
+- `poppet.Coder` - used to code `I` to models and vice versa.
 It is probably the most complicated technique in the library since it is build on implicits, because of that, poppet comes with a bunch of modules, where you hopefully will find a favourite coder.
 If it is not there, you can always try to write your own by providing 2 basic implicits like [here](https://github.com/yakivy/poppet/blob/master/circe/src/main/scala/poppet/coder/circe/instances/CirceCoderInstances.scala);
-- `poppet.FailureHandler` - used for handling failures, more info you can find [here](#failure-handling).
+- `poppet.FailureHandler` - used to handle internal failures, more info you can find [here](#failure-handling);
+- `poppet.Peek[I, F[_]]` - used to decorate request -> response function without changing the types.
+Good fit for logging.

 #### Logging
+Section in development...

 #### Failure handling
 All meaningful failures that can appear in the library are being transformed into `poppet.Failure`, after what, handled with `poppet.FailureHandler`.
 Failure handler is a simple function from failure to result: